Board Certified Podiatrists | Expert Foot & Ankle Care

 Related Treatment Guides

-Michigan nursing home facilities that maintain structured risk-stratified podiatry scheduling benefit from several operational advantages: predictable visit volume facilitates facility scheduling coordination; high-risk residents who develop early-stage wound or infection changes are seen promptly rather than waiting weeks for a routine visit; and the documentation trail of regular visits supports Medicare billing for nail care (which requires documented qualifying systemic conditions) and demonstrates proactive foot health management for CMS survey purposes.
+Michigan nursing home facilities that maintain structured risk-stratified podiatry scheduling benefit from several operational advantages: predictable visit volume supports facility scheduling coordination; high-risk residents who develop early-stage wound or infection changes are seen promptly rather than waiting weeks for a routine visit; and the documentation trail of regular visits supports Medicare billing for nail care (which requires documented qualifying systemic conditions) and demonstrates proactive foot health management for CMS survey purposes.
 Balance Foot & Ankle implements risk-stratified scheduling at our Michigan nursing home facility partners and reviews the resident roster at each visit cycle to identify residents whose risk tier has changed and should be rescheduled accordingly.
 Livingston and Oakland county nursing home administrators interested in a structured podiatric partnership program should call (810) 206-1402 to discuss a facility assessment and program design.

 Insurance Accepted